DGM – Endless

 Italian five-piece DGM are a band that produce consistently good albums.
 Their new album “Endless” comes hot on the heels of the previous 2023 release ‘Life.’
 This is their twelfth studio album, continuing a steady output since their 1997 debut ‘Change Direction.’
 In that period there have been multiple line-up changes, and no original members remain.
 The band name comes from those founder members (Diego Reali, Gianfranco Tassella and Maurizio Pariotti), something I have only just become aware of.

 Since 2008, the line-up has been stable, and now they are armed with a full quota of excellent musicians.
 I first became aware of the band in 2007 when I saw them at the Gods of Metal festival in Milan.
-They were the opening act on a cracking 8 band line-up that featured among others, Symphony X and Dream Theater.
+They were the second act on a cracking 9 band line-up that featured among others, Symphony X and Dream Theater.
 I have seen them several times since at Progpower Europe, PPM Fest and Progpower USA.

 As I listen to the opening track ‘Promises’ I can hear some old prog rock influences.
 The use of a retro sound on the keyboards and a flute result in 2024 shaking hands with the 1970’s.
 There are still the elements of DGM that I have come to know and love.
 These include the reliable vocals of Marco Basile and the usual superb guitar work from Simone Mularoni.
 Those are reassuring but this album definitely has a different feel to it.